malware-d/blockchain/notesol.md

 ```
 ***💥 Using (_) in order to differentiate from global variables and declare private function***

-Now **only** other functions within our contract will be able to call this function and add to the numbers array.
+Now **only** other functions **within** our contract will be able to call this function and add to the numbers array.

+> 👉 Note: If the function is set to `private`: Even though new contracts are inherited, function calls from this contracts cannot be made.
+If you want, let's use `internal`!!!
 #### Function modifiers
 The function doesn't change state in Solidity — e.g. it doesn't change any values or write anything.